microsoft/uprove-node-reference/README.md

 npm test
 ```

-4. Optionally, run the sample programs
+4. Optionally, run the samples program

 ```
 npm run samples
 ```

+Additionally, the `samples/upjf` folder contains its own npm project demonstrating a sample 3-party system using the U-Prove JSON Framework; see its [README](./samples/upjf/README.md) for details.

 ## Contributing